SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/RabbitMQ/README.md

 ## Pre-requisites - CloudFoundry

 1. Installed Pivotal CloudFoundry 1.7+
-1. Optionally, installed Windows support
+1. (Optional) installed Windows support
 1. Installed RabbitMQ CloudFoundry service
-1. Install .NET Core SDK
+1. Installed .NET Core SDK

 ## Create RabbitMQ Service Instance on CloudFoundry

 You must first create an instance of the RabbitMQ service in a org/space.

-1. cf target -o myorg -s development
+1. `cf target -o myorg -s development`
-1. cf create-service p-rabbitmq standard myRabbitMQService
+1. `cf create-service p-rabbitmq standard myRabbitMQService`

 ## Publish App & Push to CloudFoundry

-1. cf target -o myorg -s development
+1. `cf target -o myorg -s development`
-1. cd samples/Connectors/src/AspDotNetCore/RabbitMQ
+1. `cd samples/Connectors/src/AspDotNetCore/RabbitMQ`
-1. dotnet restore --configfile nuget.config
+1. `dotnet restore --configfile nuget.config`
-1. Publish app to a directory selecting the framework and runtime you want to run on. (e.g. `dotnet publish -f netcoreapp2.0 -r ubuntu.14.04-x64`)
+1. Publish app to a local directory, specifying the framework and runtime (select ONE of these commands):
+   * `dotnet publish -f netcoreapp2.0 -r ubuntu.14.04-x64`
+   * `dotnet publish -f net461 -r win10-x64`
-1. Push the app using the appropriate manifest. (e.g. `cf push -f manifest.yml -p bin/Debug/netcoreapp2.0/ubuntu.14.04-x64/publish` or `cf push -f manifest-windows.yml -p bin/Debug/netcoreapp2.0/win10-x64/publish`)
+1. Push the app using the appropriate manifest (select ONE of these commands):
+   * `cf push -f manifest.yml -p bin/Debug/netcoreapp2.0/ubuntu.14.04-x64/publish`
+   * `cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish`

-> Note: The provided manifest will create an app named `rabbitmq-connector` and attempt to bind to the the app to RabbitMQ service `myRabbitMQService`.
+> Note: The provided manifest will create an app named `rabbitmq-connector` and attempt to bind the app to RabbitMQ service `myRabbitMQService`.

 ## What to expect - CloudFoundry

-After building and running the app, you should see something like the following in the logs.

 To see the logs as you startup and use the app: `cf logs rabbitmq-connector`